ccarrero-sf/end_2_end_ml_with_observability/README.md

 Let's review the steps taken:

 ## Setup

+For the initial setup you have two options.
+Run the first notebook that generate the dataset or just create one staging area that is pointing to one S3 location where data is already created.

-### Generate sales, feedback and customer data
+OPTION 1: Generate data yourself:

 You have to run 4_0_GENERATE_DS Notebook.
-We are in the process of having the files in a S3 location so you can avoid this step.
-But we keep it there in case you want to modify how to generate data for your own use case
+This tries to simulate some churn based on customer behavior.
+Fell free to modify it

+OPTION 2: Use files already in the staging area

+Just run the 4_0_USE_STAGE Notebook

 ### Create some UTILS Stored Procedures